edheltzel/dotfiles/README.md

 - [ ] consider using XDG
 - [ ] Look into [Tuckr](https://github.com/RaphGL/Tuckr)

+### GNU Stow

+Originally I used a series of custom scripts to create symlinks, it worked but I've since switched to using [GNU Stow](https://www.gnu.org/software/stow/).
+I feel like everything is way more manageable and  easier to understand – I previously would have to review each script to make sure I wasn't going to break my system.

 ## Makefile

+So with the addition of Stow, I've added a makefile to help with the process of managing each Stow package.

-The makefile has the following commands:
+The following commands are available:

 - `all` - This is the Default, the same as `make stow`
 - `stow` - Symlink all dotfiles managed by Stow
 - `unstow` - Remove all dotfiles managed by Stow
 - `update` - Update all dotfiles and remove broken symlinks managed by Stow

-### GNU Stow

-Originally I used custom scripts to create symlinks.
-I have since switched to using [GNU Stow](https://www.gnu.org/software/stow/) to manage the symlinks.
-This makes it much easier to manage the dotfiles.